NewsappAJC/hospitalCheckup/README.md

 ## Todo

-- [ ] Resize AJC logo so it's not doing math and looking fuzzy
 - [ ] Range (popup) is the confidence interval
 - [ ] Add commas to number displays that may have a thousands place
+- [ ] I think I need to set up routes for my navigation?
+Maybe?
+It's reloading the homepage when you go home

 ##Questions
 - [ ] Rate == Ratio?